ClementiGroup/mlcg/examples/input_yamls/README.md

 ## Slurm example

 The `slurm` folder contains an example of a SLURM bash script, and its accompanying yaml files, for the training of an MLCG model in an HPC cluster managed by [SLURM](https://slurm.schedmd.com/documentation.html)

+## Warning (for developers!)

+The tests in `test_examples.py` directly parse and execute the example commands written in this README to validate all the YAML files in the `./input_yamls` folder.
+This means:
+- Any modification to the example YAMLs **or** to this document must be done very carefully.
+- Changes may break the automated tests if the commands, file names, or structure no longer match.

+Please review and consider the testing implications before editing this file or the example YAMLs.